oropesa/oro-ftp/README.md

 # Oro Ftp

-Class OroFtp is a wrapper of promise-ftp to simplify their use.
+OroFtp Class is a wrapper of promise-ftp to simplify their use.

-[promise-ftp](https://www.npmjs.com/package/promise-ftp) is a FTP client module for node.js that provides an asynchronous interface for communicating with an FTP server.
+[promise-ftp](https://www.npmjs.com/package/promise-ftp) is a FTP client module for node.js that provides an asynchronous interface for communicating with a FTP server.

-If you need the same wrapper using SFTP, then use [OroSFtp](https://www.npmjs.com/package/oro-sftp)
+To have the same interface using SFTP, you can utilize the OroSFtp class available through [OroSFtp package](https://www.npmjs.com/package/oro-sftp).

 ```shell
 npm install oro-ftp